Recovery Processes Indian Medical PG Practice Questions and MCQs

 *Add dobutamine during exercise to increase heart rate and contractility*

-- **Dobutamine** is a pharmacological agent used in diagnostic stress testing and acute heart failure, not as a supplement for **recreational exercise programs**.
+- **Dobutamine** is a pharmacological agent used in stress testing, not a supplement meant to facilitate recreational exercise programs.

 More Recovery Processes Indian Medical PG questions available in the OnCourse app.
 Practice MCQs, flashcards, and get detailed explanations.